 We will celebrate International Women’s Day this Monday.
 So basically, how about breaking the conventional pattern of International Women’s Day and celebrating Women’s week.
 So, to all women I am wishing you all a very happy women’s week.
 Days, weeks, years should pass on but you should live strong and healthy.
-This blog is dedicated to all the women.
-Read on and be blessed with a better health.
+This blog is dedicated to all women.
+Read on and be blessed with a better health by conquering these common women health issues.

 Can on Women’s Day we try to reduce maternal mortality?